llm-bible/llm-bible.github.io/_publications/geiping2022cramming.markdown

 ---
 layout: publication
-title: Cramming Training a Language Model on a Single GPU in One Day
+title: Cramming Training A Language Model On A Single GPU In One Day
 authors: Geiping Jonas, Goldstein Tom
 conference: "Arxiv"
 year: 2022